wp-cli/wp-cli/README.md

 Usage
 -----

-In your terminal, go into the wp root folder.
+In your terminal, go into the WordPress root folder.

 Typing the following command: `wp help`,  will show you an output similar to this: